echeran/smile-of-murugan/webbook/chapter13.md

 succeeded, I think, better than Vālmīki, to show Rāma as a man (and hence the title, *Irāmāvatāram,* "The Descent of Rāma", lit.
 "the Rāma's becoming an *avatar"*).
-There is a phrase which sums up his conception of Rāma: *māṇitam vēnṛataṇrē* “truly, human nature has won!"[^human-nature]
+There is a phrase which sums up his conception of Rāma: *māṇitam vēnṟataṇrē* “truly, human nature has won!"[^human-nature]

 [^human-nature]: 4.3.19.
 Cf. T. P. Meenakshisundaran, op. cit. p.
 119.